Hidden Costs of Atlassian Cloud Migration (And How to Avoid Them)

 The cost risk is not just price inflation.
 It is carrying forward app sprawl that should have been rationalized before the migration decision was finalized.

 Teams often discover too late that attachment history, stale projects, inactive users, and low-value spaces are affecting both migration effort and Cloud cost.
 Data cleanup is not just technical hygiene.
 It is one of the simplest ways to improve the commercial outcome before a move.
+Which of that data actually transfers, which lags, and which is rebuilt rather than copied is a separate question worth settling before you scope the move.

 In practice, storage conversations are usually a signal that broader governance work has been deferred for too long.